staubtornado/tornado-bot/README.md

 ## How do I install TornadoBot?
  1. [Download the latest release](https://github.com/staubtornado/tornado-bot/releases) or clone the repository if you want to use the development version.
+ 2. Make sure **git** is installed on your system.
- 2. Make sure the directory is not a zip file.
+ 3. Make sure the directory is not a zip file.
 If it is, extract it.
- 3. Install the newest version of [Python 3.11](https://www.python.org/downloads/).
+ 4. Install the newest version of [Python 3.11](https://www.python.org/downloads/).
- 4. Create a new file called `.env` in `/data/config/` and paste in the following lines:
+ 5. Create a new file called `.env` in `/data/config/` and paste in the following lines:

     ####
         DISCORD_BOT_TOKEN = your token from the discord developer portal